lucasgabrielsa/lucasgabrielsa/README.md

 A little bit about me..

-- 🔭 I’m currently working as Software Engineer
+- 🔭 I’m currently working as a Software Engineer
-- ☕ Java is my main language
+- ☕ Java and Kotlin are my favorite languages
 - 🌱 Java, Kotlin, GraphQL, Spring Boot, PostgreSQL, gRPC, Maven, Gradle, GitHub, Microservices, Kubernetes & Google Cloud
 - 📫 How to reach me: